Chapter 9 : Surprises

 “Hey!
 There’s no need to get worked up over it!
 It was just a bit of fun!”
 Sirius said after us.

 I turned around, continuing to walk backwards.
 “Maybe you shouldn’t get so worked up over a simple silencing charm, and stop being such a hypocrite!
 Have a nice afternoon,” I said frostily, and we turned the corner.

 “Really, Sirius,” I heard Remus admonish Sirius far behind us.
 “She’s right.
 What was that about?”

-As we ate, I started wondering why we had ever made the truce with the Marauders.
-It clearly wasn’t working out.
-Well, at least Mandy was starting to get over Sirius.
-It seemed that way, at least.
-And Remus was becoming a close friend of ours, and even James seemed to be much nicer than I had thought.
+As we ate, I started thinking about our truce with the Gryffindor boys.
+Mostly, it was brilliant: the old rivalry was still just as fun, we were making new friends, Mandy was possibly starting to get over Sirius, Remus had become a close friend of ours, and even James seemed to be much nicer than I had thought.
 Peter had never been too much of a problem to us.
-So, after all, the only problem was Sirius.
+So why was Sirius still so moody about it sometimes?

 “Ugh, Potter and Black are looking over here again,” said Lily, turning so she was facing the other end of the table.

 “Sirius?” asked Mandy.
 “But, he…” She looked up, puzzled, and both boys immediately looked down and began shoveling food in their mouths.
 Lily rolled her eyes.

 “All ready for the Ancient Runes test tomorrow?”
 I asked, changing the topic.

 “Yeah, I think so,” said Lily.
 “Professor Newbury said it was going to be hard, though.
 I hope I do well, I’ve studied a lot for that one.”

 “It’s so hard these days finding time for all the studying.
 I’m just glad O.W.L. year is over with.
 Next year will be awful, though, with N.E.W.T.s, and even with all that I still want to be on the Quidditch team.
 I hope we have a better Captain next year…”